mitjanikolaus/compositional-image-captioning/experiments/new_model_architectures/embeddings/README.md

-# Experiments

-**Research Question: If MNLMs fail to generalise, what model architecture would generalise for generation?**

-## Pretrained Embeddings
+# Pretrained Embeddings

 We initialize the decoder of the Bottom Up and Top Down Attention Model with the 300 dimensional [GloVe embeddings](https://nlp.stanford.edu/projects/glove/), which are pretrained on Wikipedia 2014 and Gigaword 5.
 These embeddings are not further fine-tuned.

-### Model trained with held out "white car"
+## Model trained with held out "white car"

 (similar results were observed in a second run)